- Interview with Sherrie Hansen, author of Merry Go Round

 - 16. Do you think writing this book changed your life?
 How so?

 - 17. What has changed for you personally since you wrote your first book?

 - 18. How has your background influenced your writing?
 How does your environment/upbringing color your writing?

-Interview with Sherrie Hansen – Merry Go Round
+Interview with Sherrie Hansen, author of Merry Go Round

 1. What is your book about?